Learning About Teaching Physics

 There are a wide variety of instructor resources on clicker use available at STEMclickers.colorado.edu, including videos, literature, and an instructor's guide.

-Ed Prather's version of Peer Instruction is called Think Pair Share (and you can read more about it at that link).
+Ed Prather's version of Peer Instruction is called Think Pair Share.

 Books include: